"Home, Everywhere" | Portland, Jamaica

 how shall we greet him?”

 When I first read that Zora Neale Hurston's mother used to tell her and her siblings to "jump at de sun" at every chance they got, I immediately started telling my two daughters -- Kamani-Dale and Kennedi-Rae -- to do the same every day, seeing it a fitting and actionable ethos to rise; to shine.
 I like to think of Jump At The Suns as an amorphous set of "instructions" -- in the conceptual likeness of some of our earliest known and timeless texts.
-As a collaborative journalist, serving, for the last 12 years, as Associate Editor for Atlanta Tribune: The Magazine, and more recently Atlanta Daily World I am deeply oriented around this electric charge and its generative possibilities for storytelling and good living.
+As a collaborative journalist, I am deeply oriented around this electric charge and its generative possibilities for storytelling and good living.

 And so, Jump At The Suns is a narrative space that chronicles the ways that family and community inspire mindful movement in the world.
 Here, we listen then tell, capture and re-count stories and moments, as our grandmothers, mothers, fathers, uncles, aunties, siblings and cousins would, around travel, food, recipes, rituals, wellness, literature, memories and sustainable living; all while learning what home feels like under the "warmth of other suns."